polytope-labs/ismp/host.md

     /// Should return the latest height of the state machine fn latest_commitment_height(&self, id: StateMachineId) -> Result<u64, Error>;

-    /// Should return the state machine at the given height fn state_machine_commitment(
+    /// Should return the state machine commitment at the given height fn state_machine_commitment(
         &self,
         height: StateMachineHeight,